-New Hampshire Family Planning Program gan perferenception of the approximation and process the section of the section o Family Planning Annual Repo Data Element # EPAR 2.0 Data Element Name Value Set/Answer List Name 1 Facility Identifier A code that identifies a hospital or clinic.
+New Hampshire Family Planning Program Family Planning Annual Report (FPAR) 2.0 Data Elements Data Element # FPAR 2.0 Data Element Name Value Set/Answer List 1 Facility Identifier A code that identifies a hospital or clinic.
 The facility ID may be a true identifier (e.g. Facility NPI) or a pseudo-identifier.
-Not applicable Not applicable 2 .
-Attending physician NPI Provider - NPI / National Provider Identifier - NPI Not applicable (However, answer list code provided because code is normative) 3 Provider Role The role of the clinical provider (e.g. doctor, registered nurse) that provided services at the encounter.
+Not applicable Not applicable 2 Attending physician NPI Provider - NPI / National Provider Identifier - NPI Not applicable (However, answer list code provided because code is normative) 3 Provider Role The role of the clinical provider (e.g. doctor; registered nurse) that provided services at the encounter.
 Provider role / Example list of provider role types Doctor; Registered Nurse; Midwife; Nurse Practitioner; Physician Assistant; Physical Therapist; Physical Therapist Assistant; Other; Student Physical therapist; Student Physical therapy assistant 4 Patient Identifier The patient identifier is a unique alphanumeric string that identifies a specific patient and is assigned by a specific organization (the assigning authority) that should be reported using [LOINC: 76698-0].
 In HL7 v2 messages, the patient identifier is reported in PID-3.1 and the assigning authority in PID-3.4.
-Not applicable Not applicable 5 Visit Date SOUTH SERVICE TO THE SERVICE S Not applicable Not applicable 6 Birth Date Not applicable Not applicable 7 Sex definition is based on the World Health Organization's definition of sex and gender: sex (male, female) refers to biological and physiological characteristics, and gender (masculine, feminine) refers to socially constructed roles, behaviors, activities, and attributes.
+Not applicable Not applicable 5 Visit Date Not applicable Not applicable 6 Birth Date - Not applicable Not applicable 7 Sex definition is based on the World Health Organization's definition of sex and gender: sex (male, female) refers to biological and physiological characteristics; and gender (masculine, feminine) refers to socially constructed roles; behaviors, activities, and attributes.
 Gender_M/F / Male=1, Female=2 Male Female 8 Limited English Proficiency This concept indicates whether the patient has limited English proficiency and may require care delivery in a language other than the English.
-Proficient in English Not proficient in English / Proficient or not proficient in English Proficient in English Not Proficient in English 9 Ethnicity OMB.1997 This term is used for reporting the ethnicity based on classifications provided by the Office of Management and Budget (OMB), Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity (Oct.
+Proficient in English Not proficient in English / Proficient or not proficient in English Proficient in English Not Proficient in English 9.
+Ethnicity OMB.1997 This term is used for reporting the ethnicity based on classifications provided by the Office of Management and Budget (OMB), Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity (Oct.
 30, 1997).
-Ethnicity OMB 1997 / Answer list for ethnicity based on OMB 1997 Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity Hispanic or Latino Not Hispanic or Latino 10 Race Race or Unknown / OMB 1997 race categories plus Unknown American Indian or Alaska Native; Asian; Black or African American; Native Hawaiian or Other Pacific Islander; White; Unknown 11 Annual Household Income 12 Household size [#] Self-report of the total number of persons living in the household, including the patient.
+Ethnicity OMB 1997 / Answer list for ethnicity based on OMB 1997 Revisions to the Standards for the Classification of Federal Data on Race and Ethnicity Hispanic or Latino Not Hispanic or Latino 10 Race - Race or Unknown / OMB 1997 race categories plus Unknown American Indian or Alaska Native; Asian; Black or African American; Native Hawaiian or Other Pacific Islander; White; Unknown 11 Annual Household Income 12 Household size [#] Self-report of the total number of persons living in the household, including the patient.
 Not applicable Not applicable